My Story

 “My educational pursuits reflect my desire to study, learn, and address issues affecting underserved communities in the United States and around the world.”

 Troy has committed himself to being a lifelong learner and is not afraid to seek the knowledge, skills, and information needed to address issues affecting poor communities.
 He realized early in life getting an education was the only way out of poverty.
 With the help of the G.I.
 Bill, scholarships, and government loans, he was able to get an education.
 Nash’s first college experience was at Penn Valley Community College.
 Troy credits Penn Valley with providing him with a strong educational foundation.
 Nash earned a B.S. in economics from Wesley College in Dover, Delaware while serving on active duty; participating in both Operation Desert Shield and Operation Desert Storm during the war with Iraq.
 When he returned to Kansas City, Nash attended the University of Missouri – Kansas City College of Arts and Sciences earning a M.A. in political science and a M.A. in economics while working in underprivileged communities on the city’s East Side where he grew up.
 Nash also earned a J.D. from the University of Missouri Kansas City School of Law and a M.B.A. from the Bloch School of Management while working to encourage hundreds of inner city residents to return to school.
 In 2015, Nash earned a Doctor of Education degree from Saint Louis University where his focus and research centered on helping children left behind in low performing and non-accredited urban school districts.
 Nash holds a Master of Urban Planning degree from the University of Southern California.
-Dr. Nash is completing a Master of Real Estate degree from Georgetown University and a Master of Public Health degree from Brown University, one of America’s Ivy League institutions.
+Dr. Nash is completing a Master of Public Health degree from Brown University, one of America’s Ivy League institutions.

 Stationed at Dover Air Force Base in Dover, Delaware, Troy was given significant responsibility.
 At 20 years old he was selected dorm chief of honor flight 048 and was responsible for the direct supervision of fifty airmen.
 While performing his duties as an airman, Troy attended college full-time.
 He squeezed in classes at night, during lunch, and on the weekends.
 He earned the United States Air Force Training Medal, the National Defense Service Medal in support of Operation Desert Shield/Storm, the Air Force Achievement Medal, and the Good Conduct Medal.
 Troy received an honorable discharge from the United States Air Force.